james062ad/GJML_MLOPs_with_AWS/README.md

   - Placeholders for future integrations (Huggingface, Ollama, Mistral, etc.)

 The implementation demonstrates how to build a robust, production-grade RAG system while learning essential MLOps practices and cloud infrastructure management.

+### Automated AWS Setup

+To streamline the deployment process, this project includes automated setup scripts (`setup-aws-bedrock.sh`) that handle the majority of AWS configuration tasks.
+These scripts automate everything from IAM role creation to Bedrock model enablement, requiring only minimal initial setup in the AWS console.
+Detailed instructions and script documentation can be found in `AWS_README.md`, making the AWS integration process as frictionless as possible.

+### Supplementary Documentation

+The repository includes two important supplementary documents:

+1. **Repo Changes Zscaler**: Documents the necessary modifications and configurations required to make the application work in environments protected by Zscaler security proxy.
+This is crucial for enterprise deployments where security proxies are common.

+2. **Repo Multi model Diff report**: Provides a detailed technical explanation of how the codebase was refactored to support multiple LLM providers.
+This document is valuable for understanding the architectural decisions and implementation patterns used to achieve model provider flexibility.

 This guide explains how our Retrieval-Augmented Generation (RAG) pipeline works.
 It's written for beginners and assumes basic knowledge of Python and APIs.